 Today, they need to collaborate authentically with all their stakeholders, from consumers to shareowners.

 How to do it?
-Organisations will make a quantum leap in trust and creative collaborations when they legitimise, and even celebrate, their motivating social values.
+Organizations will make a quantum leap in trust and creative collaborations when they legitimise, and even celebrate, their motivating social values.
 These are the deeply held human and social impulses that move people to act in their own and their communities’ best interests.

 Moreover, these human values anticipate and even pre-empt the need for regulation and legislation.
 They are the values that we teach our children: integrity, fairness, and other specific aspects of the Golden Rule.
 At Maio&Co, we call them ‘soul values’.
 They drive the specific behaviours that civil society expects of corporations today.
 Enlightened CEOs lead their organisations to nurture those values in their daily interactions with tightly linked compensation systems.